GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Importance of Peer-to-Peer Constructive Feedback

 People work with each other on different tasks throughout life.
 While in school, this may be on projects, activities, and extracurriculars.
-Then, it progresses to various aspects based upon the profession.
+Then, it progresses to various aspects based on the profession.
 Whether agreeing on a design concept or lesson idea, adults work together all the time to gain different perspectives.
 Thus, constructive feedback is a vital part of developing respectful partnerships.
 This means learning to give and receive constructive feedback at a young age is essential!
 While practicing in the classroom, students have the support of their class and teacher.
 Luckily, this means they will improve on giving constructive feedback as they continue to work with each other.

 Constructive Feedback Techniques